 You Can Control Your Risk

 We have a variety of resources for your learning.
-Keep an eye on this page as we will add more resources in the coming months.
+Keep an eye on this page as we are frequently adding additional resources.

 Check out the collection of resources below for more information on substance use and the brain.

 Brain Injury and Substance use Education for Youth (BISEY) is an interactive, community-based education program for youth and young adults in the North/Central Okanagan.